rjray/notebook/writing/clojure-tsp.md

 Using a variety of debugging approaches, both interjected `(prn ...)` statements and the [CIDER](https://cider.mx/) step-wise debugger, I walked through the code time and time again.
-After I-don't-know-how-many iterations, something hit me: the code was producing the $n-1$ candidate paths (starting at vertex 1) and picking the shortest of them (without adding a link back to the starting vertex).
-But what if the correct solution *doesn't* start at 1?
+After I-don't-know-how-many iterations, something hit me: the code was correctly producing the $n-1$ candidate paths (starting at vertex 1) and correctly picking the shortest of them (without adding a link back to the starting vertex)... but what if the correct solution *doesn't* start at 1?

 ### The problem